edmarkmagsalin/react-web-test/README.md

 ### Bonus

-If there is extra time, try to complete with `registration` and `login` feature.
+If there is extra time, try to complete your application with `registration` and `login`.

 # Good Luck!